9 weird university bursaries, grants and scholarships

 This initiative could potentially pay your tuition fees in full.
 To be eligible, you'll need to have either:

-The scholarship is paid to two UK students every year and applications typically open in March.
-And for more details on the funding, head over to Jaguars' website.
+The scholarship is paid to two UK students every year and applications typically open in February or March.
+For more details on the funding, head over to Jaguars' website.

 Credit: Alexander Turovsky – Shutterstock